🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 $$ T_C = \frac{C\lambda}{N_A k_B} $$

-Prediction of Magnetism by DFT Calculations
+Predicting Magnetism with DFT Calculations

 Spin-Polarized DFT Calculations